-Seeing your credit score drop can be frustrating, especially when you’re not sure what’s caused it.
-One month everything looks fine, the next you’re left wondering what went wrong.
+Seeing your credit score drop can be frustrating, especially when you’re not sure what caused it.
+One month everything looks fine, and the next you’re left wondering what changed.

-The good news is, there’s usually a clear explanation and the answer is usually hidden somewhere in your credit report.
-The not-so-good news is that it’s not always obvious where to look.
-This guide explains some common reasons why your credit score may have dropped.
+The good news is that there is usually a clear explanation in your credit report.
+The challenge is that it is not always immediately obvious where to look.

 What Is Your Credit Score and Why Does It Matter?

-Your credit score (sometimes called your credit rating) is a number calculated from the information on your credit report.
-Lenders use it to decide how risky it might be to lend to you.
-In general, a good credit score can improve your chances of being accepted for credit, while a bad credit score can limit your options.
+Your credit score (sometimes called your credit rating) is a number calculated using the information in your credit report.
+Lenders use it to assess how risky it may be to lend to you.

-Your credit score isn’t a fixed number, it changes whenever new information is added to your credit report.
-This is why checking your credit score regularly is so important.
-You can sign up to check your report for free with CreditKnowledge and see exactly what lenders see!
+Your credit score is not fixed.
+It changes whenever new information is added to your credit report.
+This is why it is important to regularly check your credit report to understand what lenders can see.

 Why Has My Credit Score Gone Down for No Reason?